NicoVogel/jakb/Gitlab/README.md

 Now use the git bash or eclipse and commit and push the chages.

-## Setup Apache Achiva
+## Setup Apache Archiva

-Start an achiva docker container with the following command:
+Start an archiva docker container with the following command:

 ````shell
 sudo docker run \